slerman12/Help-me/2-Opposing-views.md

 -->

 <!--
-The beard had a really small bald patch similar to places on my body where my skin was very smooth that my pediatrician (who I was still seeing in my Freshman year of college) diagnosed while I was in college as probably due to the use of prescribed topical creams for eczema on those parts of my body.
+The beard had a really small bald patch similar to places on my body where my skin was very smooth that my pediatrician (who I was still seeing in my Freshman year of college) diagnosed while I was a Freshman in college as probably due to the use of prescribed topical creams for eczema on those parts of my body.
 My chin is one of those areas where I got eczema and had applied those creams through high school and college.
-My head, eyebrows, eyelashes, armpits, and pubic hair weren't.
+My head, eyelashes, armpits, and pubic area weren't.
 -->

 It was in that house when Aetna cut me off from Dupilumab and my hair started falling out.